What is the screening test?

 10. Put your participant details form and your two collection tubes (in the sealed zip lock bag) into the reply-paid envelope.
 Post the envelope within 24 hours if you can.

 Your samples will be sent to a laboratory for testing and your results will be mailed to you in around two weeks.
-If blood is detected, your doctor is likely to refer you for a colonoscopy.
+If blood is detected, your GP is likely to refer you for a colonoscopy.

 What do my test results mean?

 A negative test result means there is no blood in your poo samples.
-This doesn’t mean that you do not have or won't get bowel cancer in the future.
+This doesn’t mean that you do not have, or won't get, bowel cancer in the future.
 If you have a negative result, you still need to test again in two years.